HellBz/CXBin-Converter/README.md

 # 🧊 CXBin-Converter

-A simple CLI tool to convert `.cxbin` files (Creality Model Format) into common 3D formats like `.stl`, `.obj`, `.ply`, `.gltf`, and more.
-Supports both Python environments and standalone EXE for Windows.
+A powerful CLI tool to convert `.cxbin` files (Creality Model Format) into many common 3D formats like

+`.stl`, `.obj`, `.ply`, `.gltf`, `.glb`, `.dae`, `.3mf` and more.

+Supports batch processing, ZIP packaging for multi-file formats, JSON API output,

+and runs both in Python environments and as standalone EXE.

 ---

 ## 📦 Features

-- Supports `.cxbin` mesh files from Creality
+- Reads `.cxbin` mesh files from Creality slicers & devices
-- Exports to: `STL`, `OBJ`, `PLY`, `GLB`, `GLTF`, `OFF`, `DAE`, `3MF`
-- Uses .stl as fallback format if neither output is specified nor fallback.txt is present.
+- Exports via **trimesh** and **meshio** to a wide range of formats
-- CLI with ASCII header and detailed debug output
+- Supports multi-file formats (`OBJ`, `GLTF`) with optional ZIP output
+- Batch mode for folders (with optional recursion)
+- JSON output for API-based integration (`--json`)
+- Optional inclusion of raw geometry data in JSON (`--json-geometry`)
+- Custom output directory and naming templates
-- Drag and drop support on Windows
+- Drag-and-drop support on Windows
-- Optional standalone build via PyInstaller for Windows/Linux
-- No third-party libraries from Creality required
+- Buildable to standalone EXE or Linux binary with **PyInstaller**

 ---